djschroeder/WebProjects/README.md

 ﻿# **Web Projects Repository**
 Welcome to my Web Projects Repository!
-This repository is a collection of different web projects, each contained in its own folder.
+This repository is a collection of various disjoint web projects used for my own personal learning journey.
 ## **Overview**
 ### **Project List**
 Here is a list of the projects available in this repository: